 - The TechAirlines team mainly publishes technology tips and tricks, reviews on various products, and interesting tech news about social media and various companies.
 Since the technology world is extremely diverse, we publish only content that we believe our readers would find interesting.

 - Our biweekly PrizeFly series compares key features of competing products and crowns one as the “prized flyer”.
 This series is written by Brian and is published every other Monday.

 - We are not an airline company nor are we affiliated with an airline company.

 Brian Yang (Editor-in-Chief / Co-Founder)

 Brian is the editor-in-chief of TechAirlines.
 He is also a developer and manages most of the site’s operations.
 He enjoys web development in his free time and is currently trying to learn Python.
-He is currently a high school student in New York City.
+He is currently a freshman at Stony Brook University majoring in Computer Science.